Refreshments will be available for watch parties and in-person sessions

 Speaker: Dr. Marco Seiferle-Valencia

-Register to view online or with the Watch Party:
+Register to attend online or for the in-person watch party:

 Abstract: As the potentials and promises of generative AI sweep into the field of Open Education, educators and advocates have a holistic responsibility to think deeply and expansively about the known and still emerging environmental impacts of these technologies.
 Demand for energy by the hungry server farms that create so-called artificial intelligence is bringing damaging and dangerous energy practices back from the grave, including the resurrection of previously shuttered coal and nuclear power plants.